 The answer to that question will depend on who you ask.
 For some, it’s not worth the effort.
-For others, it’s a key component of their marketing.
+For others, it’s a key component of their hotel marketing strategy.

-Let’s take a look at the arguments against and for blogging.
+Let’s take a look at the common arguments against and for blogging.

 Reasons why you might not want to have a hotel blog

 There are three main reasons your hotel might not want to take on the task of blogging.

 1. It’s time-consuming